Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 the visitor to return to play again.
 - Show the player if there guess has hit or miss the computers ship.
 - Show the player the computers guess and prompt if the computer has a hit or miss.
+- Provide the player the current score at the end of every turn.
 - Provide the player the score at the end of the game to see if they have won or lost the game.

 ## User Experience